syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/header-bar.md

 ## Customizing the date range text

-The `dateRangeTemplate` option allows you to customize the text content of the date range displayed in the scheduler.
+The `DateRangeTemplate` option allows you to customize the text content of the date range displayed in the scheduler.
 By default, the date range text is determined by the scheduler view being used.
-However, you can use the `dateRangeTemplate` option to override the default text and specify your own custom text to be displayed.
+However, you can use the `DateRangeTemplate` option to override the default text and specify your own custom text to be displayed.

-The `dateRangeTemplate` property includes `startDate`, `endDate` and `currentView` options, you can customize the date range text using these available options.
+The `DateRangeTemplate` property includes `startDate`, `endDate` and `currentView` options, you can customize the date range text using these available options.

 {% if page.publishingplatform == "aspnet-core" %}